 - Leads and supports managers in prioritizing collection-related projects and program initiatives.

 - Makes recommendations to Deputy Library Director of Public Services (Deputy) in support of MPL’s strategic plan goals and works with direct reports to execute as authorized.

-- Assists in developing tools to measure impact of library services on the community, and prepares annual, monthly, and special reports and statistics.
+- Assists in developing tools to measure impact of library services in the community, and prepares annual, monthly, and special reports and statistics.

 - Assists the Deputy in preparing budget and service proposals, developing policy and work procedures, and reviewing safety measures.

-- Assists the Deputy in planning and administering public library services system-wide including circulation, reference, collection maintenance, budgeting, staffing, performance management, facilities, and security.
+- Assists the Deputy in planning and administering public library services systemwide, including circulation, programming, outreach, reference, collection maintenance, budgeting, staffing, performance management, facilities, and security.

 - Models high level of customer service and trains and coaches staff accordingly; sets performance expectations and evaluates performance.

-- Plans and conducts in-service sessions and staff meetings and assists in developing training for staff on new technologies.
+- Plans and conducts in-service sessions and staff meetings and assists in developing training for staff on new technologies and initiatives.

 - Participates in staff recruitment, selection, discipline, recognition, transfers, and promotions.

 - Supports direct reports who work with volunteers; identifies new volunteer opportunities and develops job descriptions.